szabgab/slides/python-programming/advanced-oop.md

 {id: class-attributes}
 {i: @classmethod}

 "total" is an attribute that belongs to the class.
 We can access it using Date.total.
-We can create a @classmethod to access it, but actually we can access it from the outside even without the class method, just using the "class object"
+We can create a `@classmethod` to access it, but actually we can access it from the outside even without the class method, just using the "class object"

 ![](examples/classes/mydate3/mydate.py)
 ![](examples/classes/mydate3/run.py)
 ![](examples/classes/mydate3/run.out)

+## Classes: constructor
+{id: classes}

+* The "class" keyword creates a "class object".
+The default constructor of these classes are their own names.
+* The actual code is implemented in the `__new__` method of the `object`.
+* Calling the constructor will create an "instance object".

 ## Class methods - alternative constructor